 - salt and freshly ground black pepper to taste

 - ⅔ cup grated parmesan cheese plus more for serving

 - Soak the mushrooms in 2-3 cups of hot water for 20 minutes, then remove the mushrooms from the liquid with a slotted spoon, measure out a ½ cup and reserving the rest (in case you need it later).

 - Heat the oil in a large saucepan and add the bacon to the pan and cook until brown.

-- Pour in the vermouth and cook, stirring constantly, until the liquid has been absorbed.
+- Pour in the vermouth and add the rice cook, until the liquid has been absorbed.

-- Add a ½ cup of the mushroom liquid and the stocks, stir and bring to a boil.
+- Add the stock, ½ cup of the liquid you soaked the dried mushrooms in, and the parsley.
+Season with salt and pepper. stir and bring to a boil.

-- Add the parsley and butter.
+- Add the Parmesan cheese, and butter.
 Stir to combine.

 - Taste for seasoning and add salt and pepper to taste.
 Serve with freshly grated Parmesan.